 Anhui Academy of Agricultural Sciences Tea Research Institute: Emergency Prevention and Remedial Techniques for Extreme Winter Cold Damage in Tea Gardens

 plant frost damage refers to the freezing injury that occurs when tea plants are exposed to temperatures below 0°C during the winter dormancy period.
-The parts of the tea plant most susceptible to frost damage are often the current year's shoots, buds, young fruits, and root necks.
+The parts of the tea plant most susceptible to frost damage are often the current year's shoots, flower buds, young fruits, and root necks.
 When a young shoot is slightly damaged by frost, only the pith of the branch may change color.
 With moderate frost damage, the xylem changes color, and severe frost damage can result in damage to the phloem.
 When the cambium layer changes color, the branch loses its ability to recover.
 Damage to the root neck can lead to weakened or complete death of the tea plant.

 Anhui Academy of Agricultural Sciences Tea Research Institute: Emergency Prevention and Remedial Techniques for Extreme Winter Cold Damage in Tea Gardens-1